What is Sever’s disease?

 When is my child most at risk for Sever’s disease?

-Your child is most at risk for this condition when he or she is in the early part of the growth spurt in early puberty.
-Sever’s disease is most common in physically active girls 8 years to 10 years of age and in physically active boys 10 years to 12 years of age.
-Soccer players and gymnasts often get Sever’s disease, but children who do any running or jumping activity may also be at an increased risk.
+Your child is most at risk for injury in early puberty during a growth spurt.
+Sever’s disease is most common in physically active girls 8 years to 10 years of age.
+It is most common in physically active boys 10 years to 12 years of age.
+Soccer players and gymnasts often get Sever’s disease.
+But children who do any running or jumping activity may also be at an increased risk.
 Sever’s disease rarely occurs in older teenagers because the back of the heel has typically finished growing by 15 years of age.

-If your child has severe heel pain, medicines such as acetaminophen (one brand name: Tylenol) or ibuprofen (some brand names: Advil, Motrin, Nuprin) may help.
+If your child has severe heel pain, medicines such as acetaminophen (one brand name: Tylenol) or ibuprofen (two brand names: Advil, Motrin) may help.

 Will stretching exercises help?

 Yes, stretching exercises can help.
 It is important that your child performs exercises to stretch the hamstring and calf muscles, and the tendons on the back of the leg.
-The child should do these stretches 2 or 3 times a day.
-Each stretch should be held for about 20 seconds.
-Both legs should be stretched, even if the pain is only in 1 heel.
+The child should do these stretches 2 or 3 times a day, holding each stretch for about 20 seconds.
+Your child should stretch both legs, even if the pain is only in 1 heel.

 Your child also needs to do exercises to strengthen the muscles on the front of the shin.
 To do this, your child should sit on the floor, keeping his or her hurt leg straight.
-One end of a bungee cord or piece of rubber tubing is hooked around a table leg.
-The other end is hitched around the child’s toes.
-The child then scoots back just far enough to stretch the cord.
-Next, the child slowly bends the foot toward his or her body.
+Hook one end of a bungee cord or piece of rubber tubing around a table leg.
+Hitch the other end around the child’s toes.
+Your child should scoot back just far enough to stretch the cord.
+Next, your child should slowly bend the foot toward his or her body.
 When the child cannot bend the foot any closer, he or she slowly points the foot in the opposite direction (toward the table).
-This exercise (15 repetitions of "foot curling") should be done about 3 times.
-The child should do this exercise routine a few times daily.
+Your child should do this exercise (15 repetitions of “foot curling”) about 3 times each day.

 When can my child play sports again?